Looking for an online public school experience?

 No. As a program offered under Walla Walla Public Schools, Walla Walla Online is tuition free.
-Students are issued a Chromebook to access their learning, and similar to the district’s traditional school setting there are no additional fees involved.
+Students are issued a Chromebook to access their learning, internet access support if required, and similar to the district’s traditional school setting there are no additional fees involved.

 Is online learning right for me/my student?

 For elementary students, daily parental and/or family support is necessary for success.
 While online students will be assigned a Walla Walla Public School teacher to assist as their learning coach, an adult at home must be present to supervise, support, and monitor student progress.
 If students do not have access to an onsite adult who can monitor and support their daily learning, Walla Walla Online is probably not the right choice.

 For secondary students/families, research has shown that successful online students are those who are highly motivated, independent, possess good organizational and time management skills, and maintain the discipline to study and complete tasks without consistent external reminders.
 The following is adapted from The Community for Accredited Online Schools.
 Before considering an online experience, carefully review the following prompts: